Paul Radisich: Toll HSV Dealer Team

 The New Zealand international joined fellow Kiwi Craig Baird and regular drivers Rick Kelly and Garth Tander in the Toll HSV ranks for the big endurance races in September and October.

 The formal announcement was put on hold until Carrera Cup star and Bathurst rookie David Reynolds was signed and sealed with Super Cheap Auto Racing for the enduros.
 Reynolds had been in line for a drive with Toll HSV in the big races in September and October, but was happy to transfer to Super Cheap for his V8 Supercar debut without the potential pressure of a fellow drivers championship hanging over him.

-At Sandown, Paul was paired with Championship front-runner, Rick Kelly.
-The car was qualified by Rick Kelly, and they started from 8th position on the grid.
-Paul and Rick Kelly drove the Number 1 Toll HSV Commodore to 2nd place, 2.8 seconds behind Triple Eight Racing's Craig Lowndes and Jamie Whincup.
+At Sandown, Radisich was paired with Championship front-runner, Rick Kelly.
+The car was qualified by Kelly, and they started from eighth position on the grid.
+Radisich and Kelly drove the Number 1 Toll HSV Commodore to second place, 2.8 seconds behind Triple Eight Racing's Craig Lowndes and Jamie Whincup.

-At Bathurst, Paul was paired with Craig Baird.
-After qualifying 9th after the top-10 shootout, Paul and Craig Baird started strongly, and were running on the fringe of top 10 for the majority of the race, slowed by persistent braking problems which also afflicted their more illustrious team-mates.
+At Bathurst, Radisich was paired with Craig Baird.
+After qualifying 9th after the top-10 shootout, Radisich and Craig Baird started strongly, and were running on the fringe of the top-ten for the majority of the race, slowed by persistent braking problems which also afflicted their more illustrious team-mates.
 Ultimately, the team withdrew from the race on lap 137 of 161 so as not to risk damaging Tander and Kelly's race cars for the championship battle to come.